 Highly recommended reading, Conscious Food is an eloquent, very informative book that tracks the history of agriculture from the first cultivation, to the current state of mass production by huge multinational companies, and brings hope that each of us can make a difference for a more sustainable spiritual future.

-Conscious Food.
-Sustainable Growing, Spiritual Eating was reviewed by June Kent, Editor of Indie Shaman mag
+Review Details: Conscious Food.
+Sustainable Growing, Spiritual Eating was reviewed by June Kent, editor of Indie Shaman magazine.